 Good morning.
 My name is Tex Hall.
-My Indian name is Red Butte.
-I'm the chairman of the Three Affiliated Tribes...the Mandan, Hidatsa and Arikara Nation...here at Fort Berthold in New Town, North Dakota.
+I'm the tribal chairman of the Three Affiliated Tribes...the Mandan, Hidatsa and Arikara Nation...here at Fort Berthold at present day New Town, North Dakota.
 I would like to welcome everybody.
 I would like to speak a little Hidatsa because I am Mandan and Hidatsa.

 Dosha, Nuxbaga-oh.
 Nidisha iputa ishaehedz.